-Lindenwood University, founded in 1827, is the second-oldest higher-education institution west of the Mississippi River.
+Lindenwood University, founded in 1827, is the secondoldest higher-education institution west of the Mississippi River.
 At nearly 17,000 students, it is one of the fastest growing universities in the Midwest.
 Lindenwood recently invested more than \$115 million to construct improvements including the J.Scheidegger Center and has committed \$69 million to create a "University Center" near its campus on First Capitol Drive.

 SSM Saint Joseph Medical Center: Established in 1885, it has recently invested more than \$45 million to update their medical facilities and bring better healthcare to their patients.
 That investment resulted in additions to services, equipment, physicians and staff.
-The Health Center will soon be investing several million dollars more with its acquisition and relocation of a U.S. Post Office site adjacent to its campus expected later in 2016.
+The Health Center has invested several million dollars more with its acquisition and relocation of a U.S. Post Office site adjacent to its campus.